Unless you’re a fly angler, you probably don’t know that Southwestern Ontario is an oasis of piscatorial delight for those who cast fur and feather.

 Southwestern Ontario offers a good selection of fly shops and fishing stores well-stocked with fly fishing gear and tackle, outfitters and professional guides serving anglers of all skill sets and experience and a number of fly fishing clubs, including KW Fly Fishers which has been in continuous operation since the mid-1970s.

 Thanks to Princess Cinemas, the area also presents one of the most popular film festivals devoted to fly fishing.
 A river runs through Waterloo once again with the return of the International Fly Fishing Film Festival.
-For the sixth consecutive year the IF4 is as eagerly anticipated as the opening of inland trout season.
-This year’s event — once again sponsored by KW Flyfishers — takes place April 26 in Uptown Waterloo.
-Screen time is 7 pm sharp.
+For the seventh consecutive year the IF4 is as eagerly anticipated as the opening of inland trout season.
+This year’s event — once again co-presented by KW Flyfishers — takes place April 25 in Uptown Waterloo.
+Screen time is 7:15 pm.

-Founded in 2011, the festival grew from a handful of screenings in western Canada to more than 100 across Canada and the U.S., in addition to South America and Australia.
+Founded in 2011, the fly fishing film festival grew from a handful of screenings in western Canada to more than 100 across Canada and the U.S., in addition to South America and Australia.
 A couple of years ago the festival targeted Europe and Scandinavia for future growth.

 ‘We are truly international,’ confirmed Fly Fusion publisher Heather Bird, Canada’s award-winning fly angling magazine which presents the annual film festival.
 I talked to Jennifer a couple of years ago, the last of three decades as an arts reporter at the Waterloo Region Record.

 The film festival’s popularly was confirmed when Princess Cinemas hosted the festival for the first time.
 So many tickets were sold to fly anglers from across Southwestern Ontario that an impromptu hold-over screening was held at the Original Cinema.